pharo-open-documentation/pharo-wiki/General/SortingCollections.md

 # Sorting collections

 A common requirement in software engineering is to sort collections.
-This page will give information about collection sorting in Pharo.
+This page provides information on how to sort collections in Pharo.

 - [Sorting API](#sorting-api)
   * [Sort a collection](#sort-a-collection)